ThePurpleOne/qr_code_genarator/readme.md

 Value | 4        | 10      | 72 101 108 108 111 32 87 111 114 108 100 | 0
 Value | 0b0100        | 0b0000'0000'0000'1010      |01001000 01100101 01101100 01101100 01101111 00100000 01010111 01101111 01110010 01101100 01100100 | 0000

-The thing is, The QR code needs to have all its bits full, this means we need to pad the data until we reach the maximum size
+The thing is, The QR code needs to have all its bits full, this means we need to pad the data until we reach the maximum size.
+So we have to pad with "11101100 00010001" until we reach the max lenght :  [SOURCE](https://www.thonky.com/qr-code-tutorial/data-encoding).

 #### Maximum size
 The max size depends on the version, correction level [source](https://www.thonky.com/qr-code-tutorial/error-correction-table), since i've chosen version 10 and low correction so the maximum data size is: 274 bytes.